KuoChiaCheng0318/EmbeddedMachineLearning_DetectAbnormalGait/README.md

 # EmbeddedMachineLearning_DetectAbnormalGait
- A project of building a device that can detect user's abnormal gaits and send alert emails when falling motion detected.
+ This is a project of building a device that can detect user's abnormal gaits and send alert emails when falling motion detected.
 <br />
  Demo Video: https://www.youtube.com/watch?v=o6Hw3dhA_e8
 <br /><br />